natureminded/django_template/readme.md

 Essentially, in a nut shell, we've got to update all old project and application variable names to our new project.

+*Disclaimer:* It might even be faster to create a new Django project from scratch, and copy and paste in the basic routes or views.

 ## Instructions:

 1. Clone this repository into a folder where you'd like it to live.